stryku/stryku.github.io/_drafts/multidimensional-game-next/2023-09-13-multidimensional-game.md

 And after all this we have the equation of our hyperplane.

-# Find the points of intersecting the plane and the cube
+# Find the points of intersecting the hyperplane and the cube

 ## Edge and hyperplane intersection